shka/STRTprep/doc/protocol.md

 bin/index_refGene.sh hg19 src/ebwt/hg19_ercc92_ynbA_u13369/ref
 ```

-> These indexes are for bowtie version 1 and tophat, so you can build index as you want.

 #### Index of reference genome and spike-in

-There are several scripts to prepare index of the reference genome and the spike-ins.
+This is bowtie version 1 index containing reference genomes, spike-ins, and any other sequences of your interest.
+There are several scripts to prepare index for major species.

 Script | Genome | Spike-ins | Ribosomal DNA unit | Created index location
 -------|--------|-----------|--------------------|---------